Tradescantia hirsuticaulis: Distribution and habitat

 T. hirsuticaulis is most frequently found in the Southeastern United States.
 Its native range reaches as far west as Eastern Oklahoma and Texas and as far east as Georgia and the North Carolina Piedmont region.
 The species is most commonly found in Alabama, Arkansas, Georgia, North Carolina, Oklahoma, South Carolina, and Tennessee.
-In North Carolina, it lives in Swain, Macon, Jackson, Haywood, Madison, Buncombe, McDowell, Burke, Catawba, Rutherford, and Polk counties.
-There are small populations of the species in Giles, Hickman, and Lawrence counties in Tennessee.
+The Tennessee populations are generally located throughout the state's Giles, Hickman, and Lawrence counties.
 Two separate individuals are known to have grown outside the plant's normal range in Pennsylvania and Bolivia.
 The method by which these plants ended up in those locations is unknown.

 The populations that exist in its native range are often scattered, but very populated.
 The plant tends to thrive in these areas due to the existence of dry woods and rocky places within which it can grow.
 It also grows best within dry soils of poorer quality and in partial shade, which are all common features throughout the Southeastern United States.

 Conservation

-T. hirsuticaulis as a species is considered secure on a global level.
-In Mississippi, however, it is critically imperiled.
+T. hirsuticaulis as a species is considered near threatened at a global level.
+In Mississippi, however, there only exists fewer than 1,000 individuals.
 Further north in North and South Carolina, the plant is imperiled and vulnerable, respectively.
 The large geographic dispersion of many populations threaten the long term survival of T. hirsuticaulis.
 This relative isolation limits the gene flow between populations, suggesting that if populations are destroyed, there is a large threat to the evolution and survival of the species.